Exercise 13: Cost of production report – normal loss at the end of process

 = $35

-The materials cost has not been included as the same is added to only good units after quality control inspection.
+The cost of materials has not been included, as it is added to good units only after quality control inspection.

 Equivalent units